Another Tangent: Trying to Make a Theremin

 It was a lot of fun to do something in Rust that wasn’t straight out of the “getting started” book.
 It’s channels and struct/method setup reminds me of Golang, as well as the preference for “skinny interfaces” (like having read and write as separate interfaces).
 It also has explicit inheritance, which I really feel makes code a little more readable.

 Rust also has some features that remind me of scala.
 This includes types like Result or Option.
-It also has a similar match construct, which is nice.
+It also has a similar match

 The Rust code is in the project repo, which I’ve called theremini.